Jackie Stanton, Owner and Artistic Director

 Jackie started her ballet training at the age of 7 in Central NY where she was born and raised.
 After advancing through the R.A.D.
-Method under the directon of Delia Foley, she studied on scholarships at various schools including Chicago City Ballet, The Bolshoi in Vail, CO, The New York City Ballet at NYSSA and BalletMet, training under such notable professional Master Teachers as Homer Hans Bryant, David Howard, Maria and Marjorie Tallchief, Allegra Kent, John White, Raymond Lukens and Franco De Vita.
+Method under the direction of Delia Foley, she studied on scholarships at various schools including Chicago City Ballet, The Bolshoi in Vail, CO, The New York City Ballet at NYSSA and BalletMet, training under such notable professional Master Teachers as Homer Hans Bryant, David Howard, Maria and Marjorie Tallchief, Allegra Kent, John White, Raymond Lukens, Franco De Vita and Darla Hoover.

-From 1993-1997, Jackie danced under contract with The Pennsylvania Academy of Ballet Society and soon thereafter made her debut as a choreographer and Ballet Mistress for PABS.
-Jackie is certified by John White of PABS to teach The Vaganova Method.
-She has taught in NY, NH, VT and PA.
-With over 300 original pieces, Jackie continues to choreograph and create original ballets for WRBA.
+From 1993-1997, Jackie danced under contract with The Pennsylvania Academy of Ballet Society and soon thereafter made her debut at the young age of 19 as a choreographer and Ballet Mistress for PABS.
+Jackie is certified by John White of The Pennsylvania Academy of Ballet to teach The Vaganova Method.
+She has taught in various schools throughout NY, NH, VT and PA and has over 400 original pieces as well as several original Ballets.
+Jackie continues to choreograph and create new work for WRBA every year.

-In the summer of 2009, Jackie joined ranks with some of the world’s most recognized and educated classical ballet instructors and earned her certification as an ABT Certified Teacher.
-Jackie has successfully completed the American Ballet Theatre Teacher Training Intensive in Primary through Level 7 of the ABT National Training Curriculum.
+In the summer of 2009, Jackie joined the ranks with some of the world’s most recognized and educated classical ballet instructors, earned her certification and serves as an ambassador to the American Ballet Theatre’s National Training Curriculum.
+Jackie has successfully completed the American Ballet Theatre Teacher Training Curriculum in Primary through Level 7.